top of page

 6. Remove the choke butterflies and linkage.

-7. Use an alternate carburetor gasket provided it is the same thickness as the original gasket and doesn’t exceed the manifold opening dimensions
+7. Use an alternate carburetor to intake manifold gasket/spacer provided the total thickness does not exceed 0.250” and doesn’t exceed the manifold opening dimensions.

 8. Modify the carburetor housing for the installation of throttle shaft bearings provided the modification serves no other purpose